 With a professional background that spans graphic design, motion graphics and illustration, I use a multidisciplinary approach to create distinctive graphic fonts.

 Moving to the City of Bath, I was again surrounded by talented artists who taught me the creative, business and technical aspects of publishing.
-After five years as a senior designer working on a successful range of illustrated pop-up books, I settled into a freelance career working on everything from newspaper layouts, menus, album covers, T-shirts, posters, video-games and branding projects.
+After five years as senior designer on a successful range of illustrated pop-up books, I settled into a freelance career working on newspaper layouts, menus, album covers, T-shirts, posters, video-games and branding projects.

-Maintaining my illustration skills with a side-line in movie poster fan art, these unofficial posters caught the attention of Computer Arts and Photoshop Creative magazines, and appeared in Matthew Chojancki’s best-selling book Alternative Movie Posters.
+Maintaining my drawing skills with a side-line in movie poster fan art, these somewhat indulgent projects caught the attention of Computer Arts and Photoshop Creative magazines, and appeared in Matthew Chojancki’s best-selling book Alternative Movie Posters.